Coat of arms of Tirana: Tirana Clock Tower

-The Clock Tower of Tirana, built in 1822 by Et'hem bey Mollaj, stands as a symbol of the city's history.
+The Clock Tower of Tirana, built in 1822 by Et'hem bey Mollaj, is regarded as a central symbol of the Albanian capital's history.
 Rising to 35 meters, it once held the distinction of being the tallest building in Tirana.
-With 90 spiral steps leading to its top, the tower houses a bell from Venice and a notable clock mechanism installed by watchmaker Ismail Tufina.
-Despite facing damages during World War I and II, the tower underwent renovations, including the installation of a new mechanism in 1928, funded by the city's affluent families and the Municipality of Tirana.
-The tower became a cultural monument of first category, recognized in 1948.
-Today, it continues to attract visitors, serving as a testament to Tirana's enduring heritage.
+With 90 spiral steps leading to its top, the tower houses a bell from Venice and a clock mechanism installed by watchmaker Ismail Tufina.
+While the tower was damaged during both World War I and II, the tower underwent renovations in the past century.
+These include the installation of a new clock mechanism in 1928, funded by some of the city's affluent families and the Municipality of Tirana.
+The tower was recognized by the Albanian government with the status of a first-category cultural monument in 1948.
+Today, the tower remains one of Tirana's best-known historical landmarks.

 Tirana Castle

 The Fortress of Justinian, also known as Tirana Castle, stands as a historic landmark in Tirana, Albania.
 Its origins trace back to pre-1300, harking back to the Byzantine era.
 Positioned at the vital juncture of east-west and north-south routes, it once served as the nucleus of Tirana.
-Presently, efforts are underway to restore this fortress for tourism, with three prominent towers identified within its precincts.
-Although much of the fortress has succumbed to time, a 6-meter-high Ottoman-era wall, adorned with climbing vines, persists above ground.Recognizing its significance, the Castle of Tirana was granted the status of a first-category cultural monument on June 10, 1973, while the newly unearthed walls were similarly honored on May 15, 2008.
+The Castle of Tirana was granted the status of a first-category cultural monument in 1973, while the newly unearthed walls were similarly honored in 2008.
+Only parts of the fortress survive today, namely a 6-meter-high Ottoman-era wall, adorned with climbing vines.
+As of October 2025, efforts were ongoing to restore the fortress for tourism purposes with three prominent towers identified within its precinct.